ominousjin/Perpetual-Autodidacticism/Flutter/README.md

   ```

 - DATA STRUCTURES
-    - LIST: Unordered collection of elements, can have duplicates.
+    - LIST: Ordered collection of elements, can have duplicates.
       ```
         List numbers = [1, 2, 3];